: Engage in highly indulgent self-insertion into story.

 "Andrew Hussie becomes aroused by fans of MS Paint Adventures.
 Way to break the 4th wall, numbskull!"

 - Homestuck also now has reader avatars, in the form of uranianUmbra and undyingUmbrage.
-The former, according to Hussie, represents the "obnoxious" fans who get way too invested in the story and pester everyone around them to read the comic; the later is the opposite, a Fan Hater who can't stand the actual issues readers have pointed out (long waits between updates, long, difficult-to-read chatlogs).
+The former, according to Hussie, is based on overenthusiastic fans who get way too invested in the story and pester everyone around them to read the comic; the latter is the opposite, a Fan Hater who can't stand the actual issues readers have pointed out (long waits between updates, long, difficult-to-read chatlogs).

 - Barry T. Smith's InkTank site used to have a strip called Angst Technology, in which the four main characters (Hugh, Dante, Yaz and Marc) were based on different aspects of Smith's personality.
 It has been replaced with Ink Tank, a strip in which a fictionalised Smith himself works at Angst Technology.